PCDSandwichMan/Arts-and-Craft-Website/README.md

 # Arts-and-Craft-Website
-Practice repository for basic HTML and CSS practice.
+Practice repository for basic HTML and CSS components.